 For 1 cup (198g) of cooked lentils with no added salt:

 Aids digestion: Lentils are especially rich in prebiotic fiber which promotes digestive function and fuels the beneficial gut bacteria which are so important for our health.
-A diet rich in fiber is associated with a number of health benefits.
+A fiber rich diet helps with a number of health benefits.
 (What is the role of prebiotics for good health?)

 Reduces chronic diseases: Lentils have the highest total phenolic content in comparison to other common legumes which helps in reducing chronic diseases like diabetes, obesity, cancer and heart disease.
 (How to control the weight of the child?)